hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 In this section, you'll learn how to run Ordhook as a service using [Ordhook SDK](https://github.com/hirosystems/ordhook/tree/develop/components/ordhook-sdk-js) to post events to a server.

-Use the following command to start the Ordhook service for streaming and processing new blocks appended to the Bitcoin blockchain.
+Use the following command to start the Ordhook service for streaming and processing new blocks appended to the Bitcoin blockchain:

 `ordhook service start --post-to=http://localhost:3000/api/events --config-path=./Ordhook.toml`